thangle89/PersonalBlog/content/blog/key-factors-to-impact-performance-of-your-site/index.md

 ```
 `Cache-Control` is often used together with `etag` to validate stale resources.

 - **Reduce cookie**: Nature of HTTP requests is stateless.
-Hence in order to maintain application state, website often store information using cookie and browsers can send the cookies back to servers via HTTP requests.
+Hence in order to maintain application state, websites often store information using cookie and browsers can send the cookies back to servers via HTTP requests.
 Example of server setting cookies for browser:

 ```json
 HTTP/2.0 200 OK